mikejarema/facebook-friend-rank/README.md

 This project does one thing: it attempts to rank a person's Facebook friend list from "best friend" to "worst friend".

-It is a stand-alone ruby-based service, built on top of [Goliath](http://goliath.io), with the following goals:
+It is a stand-alone ruby-based web service, built on top of [Goliath](http://goliath.io), with the following goals:

 * Deployable to heroku straight from the repository

-* Requires only an access token and user ID (namely the JS SDK FB._authResponse object), returns only a hash of IDs to scores to be used in your sorting algorithm
+* Requires only an access token and user ID (both found in the JS SDK FB._authResponse object), returns only a hash of IDs to scores to be used in your sorting algorithm